Natural-born-citizen clause (United States): Constitutionality of the natural-born-citizen clause

 In 2012, Abdul Karim Hassan filed several unsuccessful lawsuits that claimed the Equal Protection Clause of the Fourteenth Amendment had superseded the natural-born-citizen clause; he had argued natural-born citizenship was a form of discrimination based on national origin.

+Cenk Uygur, a naturalized U.S. citizen seeking participation in the 2024 Democratic Party presidential primaries, was excluded from states' ballots after making arguments similar to Hassan's.
+Shiva Ayyadurai, also a naturalized U.S. citizen seeking to participate in the 2024 United States presidential election, also made these arguments and was excluded.

 Proposed constitutional amendments

 More than two dozen proposed constitutional amendments have been introduced in Congress to relax the restriction.
 Two of the more well known were introduced by Representative Jonathan Brewster Bingham in 1974, with the intent to allow German-born Secretary of State Henry Kissinger (otherwise fourth in the line of succession) to become eligible, and the Equal Opportunity to Govern Amendment by Senator Orrin Hatch in 2003, intending to allow eligibility for Austrian-born Arnold Schwarzenegger.
 The Bingham amendment would have also made clear the eligibility of those born abroad to U.S. parents, while the Hatch one would have allowed those who have been naturalized citizens for twenty years to be eligible.

-In October 2013, the New York Post reported that Schwarzenegger—who is originally from Austria and became a naturalized U.S. citizen in 1983, also retaining Austrian citizenship—was exploring a future run for the U.S. presidency.
-He reportedly lobbied legislators about a possible constitutional change, or filing a legal challenge to the provision.
-Cornell University law professor Michael C. Dorf observed that Schwarzenegger's possible lawsuit could ultimately win him the right to run for the office, noting, "The law is very clear, but it's not 100 percent clear that the courts would enforce that law rather than leave it to the political process."